GMMan/rk3328-bootrom-lab/README.md

 Current experiment
 ------------------
-Just enabling JTAG and dumping the bootrom.
+Just enabling JTAG and dumping the bootrom (via UART).

 Findings
 --------
-Code 471 is the DRAM init program that gets loaded into SRAM at `0xff091000`.
+Code 471 is the DRAM init program that gets loaded into SRAM at `0xff0e1000`.
-It has the four characters `RK32` as a magic number, followed by a jump instruction to the code's entry point.
-The DRAM init program appears to read values from `0xff090010` as some sort of parameters.
-For example, if it does not equal `5`, pinmux is changed to enable JTAG.
-So Code 471 is the earliest you can execute your own code unless you write stuff to another boot medium.
+It has the four characters `RK33` as a magic number, followed by a jump instruction to the code's entry point.

+It's more of the same as before, except JTAG doesn't actually seem to work.
+I could get a connection in OpenOCD, but when it tries to examine, it fails.
+So I think there's a lockout again, so I need to go find it.
+In the meantime, just dumping things through UART until I get JTAG working.